Skip to main content

 Complaints about SEND provision

-Complaints about SEND provision at The Heights Free School can be directed initially to the SENDCO (Louise Lowe – louise.lowe@theheightsfreeschool.org).
-Should the complaint be directed towards the SENDCO, then complaints to be made to the Headteacher and then the Governing body.
+Complaints about SEND provision at The Heights,Blackburn can be directed initially to the SENCO (Louise Lowe – llowe@heightsblackburn-ept.com).
+Should the complaint be directed towards the SENCO, then complaints to be made to the Headteacher and the Governing body.

 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: